Caring for your dog, if you are a new owner, may seem like a lot of work, but it is essential if you want a strong and healthy canine.

 Letting your dog have the run of the yard is sometimes not enough.
 You should try taking him for a walk at least twice a day, once in the morning and then again in the evening.
 It will help him to build strong bones and muscles.

 You should take him out on a strong lead that is just the right length, so that you, not the dog, are in control.

 The first thing to do is to clean the wound with a diluted mild antiseptic.
 Allow it to dry before applying some antiseptic cream.
-It is very important that the wound is kept clean at all times.
+The wound must be kept clean at all times.

 If you are not sure how to attend to your injured dog, get in touch with your vet immediately.